adamwg/elastic-phoenix/README.md

 final data will be in shared memory with it.
 In other words, the amount of shared memory needed for a given job will depend heavily on the application.

+Additionally, the task queue is in shared memory and has a limited number of task slots.
+The framework will try to split data such that the task queue is not exhausted, but this relies on the application-provided data unit size.
+If your application estimates the unit size, it is better to estimate low than high.

 We have successfully run the following examples with 4GB of shared memory:

 * Histogram with 1.4GB of input.